viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 If you connect a generic gamepad controller to your computer, you can use it to control your machine.

-If you are configuring your own robot, be aware that using the gamepad requires a service.
+If you are configuring your own machine, be aware that using the gamepad requires a service.
 To see how the service is configured, navigate to the **Services** section under the **Config** tab.
 The **Services** subtab contains the "Base Remote Control" service which uses three attributes: